6 Back-end API

 As shipped, this library supports PostgreSQL, Microsoft Server, Oracle, MySQL, and SQLite.

-The detailed documentation for the database utilities are in the JavaDocs which you must generate.
+The detailed documentation for the database utilities is in the JavaDocs which you must generate.
 (See Creating JavaDocs.)
 This section provides an overview.

 The Kiss database routines revolve around four main classes as follows: